smebad/DSA/16. Generate Parentheses/readme.md

-# Generate Parentheses - LeetCode Problem
+# Generate Parentheses - LeetCode

 ## Problem Statement
 Given `n` pairs of parentheses, write a function to generate all combinations of well formed parentheses.